What Are the Safest Non-Stick Pans?

-Non-stick pans are an essential part of every kitchen due to their great convenience when cooking with foods that tend to stick.
-Another plus is the ease of cleaning as non-stick coating keeps food from sticking, so there is no burned food to clean.
-Nonstick cookware can also provide health benefits by cutting down the amount of fat needed to prevent sticking.
+Non-stick pans are an essential part of any kitchen as they come in very handy when cooking foods that tend to stick.
+Another plus point is that it is easy to clean, as the non-stick coating prevents food from sticking, so there is no need to remove burnt food.
+Nonstick cookware can also provide health benefits by reducing the amount of grease needed to prevent sticking.

 Problems with Traditional Non-Stick Cookware

-There are two chemicals in traditional nonstick cookware that are considered harmful: PFOA (perfluorooctanoic acid), and PTFE (the chemical name for “Teflon”).
-PFOA is a potentially unhealthy byproduct that can contaminate our water and soil.
+Two chemicals in traditional nonstick cookware are considered harmful: PFOA (perfluorooctanoic acid), and PTFE (the chemical name for “Teflon”).
+PFOA is a potentially harmful byproduct that can contaminate our water and soil.
 PTFE is a potentially hazardous chemical that releases toxic fumes when heated above 500°F (260°C).
 Those fumes can kill indoor birds and may cause hallucinations and flu-like symptoms in people.

 Fried egg in ceramic coated pan